centrahq/api-documentation/pages/06.plugins/06.adyen-drop-in/docs.md

 ### OFFER_CLOSED

-Enable `OFFER_CLOSED` webhook in Adyen [How to enable OFFER_CLOSED webhook](https://docs.adyen.com/development-resources/webhooks/webhook-types/#standard-webhook-page) if you have Alternative Payment Methods enabled such as iDEAL, Klarna Pay Now, Klarna Buy Now Pay later, Affirm, Dotpay, and other local payment methods/bank transfers that redirect the customer to the payment method page or mobile app.
+Enable `OFFER_CLOSED` webhook in Adyen if you have Alternative Payment Methods enabled such as iDEAL, Klarna Pay Now, Klarna Buy Now Pay later, Affirm, Dotpay, and other local payment methods/bank transfers that redirect the customer to the payment method page or mobile app.
+You can find instructions [here](https://docs.adyen.com/development-resources/webhooks/webhook-types/#standard-webhook-page) on how to enable `OFFER_CLOSED` webhook in Adyen.

 According to Adyen, an offer is an initial stage of payment that requires action from the customer to confirm and turn it into a payment: